The people of Pittsburgh love their city. They also have an enduring relationship with their library system.

 Founding public libraries became a personal philanthropic mission for Mr. Carnegie.
 To him, libraries were vital, non-luxury assets to be supported by public dollars.
 When finished, Mr. Carnegie established more than 2,500 libraries around the world.

 The growth and use of the Library during its first decade proved that Pittsburghers would eagerly respond to the offer of books and library services.
-Six branches—CLP – Lawrenceville, CLP – West End, CLP – Hill District, CLP – Mt.
-Washington and CLP – Hazelwood, all opened between 1898 and 1900, and CLP – East Liberty, opened in 1905—served Pittsburgh’s neighborhoods, offering storytimes, reading clubs and extended services.
-The South Side location was opened January 30, 1908, the last of those which were financed from Mr. Carnegie’s original gift to the City.
+Six branches: CLP – Lawrenceville, CLP – West End, CLP – Hill District, CLP – Mt.
+Washington and CLP – Hazelwood, all opened between 1898 and 1900, and CLP – East Liberty, opened in 1905.
+These initial branches served Pittsburgh’s neighborhoods by offering storytimes, reading clubs and extended services.
+CLP – South Side was opened on January 30, 1908, the last of those which were financed from Mr. Carnegie’s original gift to the City.

 The Library’s Homewood location, dedicated March 10, 1910, was by far the largest of the branches.
 Mr. Carnegie departed from his usual custom of requiring the City to provide the land for libraries by purchasing it himself.
 CLP – Homewood was the eighth and last of the “Carnegie branches,” and the last branch to be erected in Pittsburgh until 1964 when the City of Pittsburgh began its building program.

 More than a century ago, Andrew Carnegie believed that the greatest contribution that residents of this city could make was to support a public library.
 When he generously provided capital funding to build the initial library buildings, he intentionally resisted the notion of endowing the Library’s ongoing operations.
 He believed strongly that financial support from residents was the most effective way to maintain a strong relationship between the community and its library.